Bhavna-Gawhade/Purview_01/docs/procedures/Collections.md

 1. Navigate to the Collections section.
 2. Browse through the collection hierarchy.
 3. Click on a collection to view its contents and associated data assets.

+This user-friendly interface simplifies the exploration of collections, facilitating efficient data discovery and access within the Microsoft Purview environment.
+Users can quickly gain insights into the contents of each collection, supporting informed decision-making and collaborative data exploration.

 <p align="right">(<a href="collections-top">Back to Top</a>)</p>